 If you are simply interested in a few History shows, you can purchase the full run of the current season online from Amazon, Itunes or another service.
 This may be a cheaper option than purchasing a streaming service to deliver all History has to offer.
 To buy the latest season of a History show on Amazon, a season pass costs between $19-25, which is less than many monthly services and makes sense if it’s the only show that you care about.
 That said, there you may be interested in shows on other networks.
 In that case, you may be better off going with Sling TV.
 It ultimately depends on how many shows you are going to follow in a year.
 Almost every popular show is available online and once you purchase it, you own it.
 That means you can watch it whenever you want.

 Watch with the History App

-The History app on your Apple TV, Roku, or other devices will allow you to watch its shows on demand if you have a subscription to the streaming services Philo, Hulu, and DirecTV Now.
+The History app on your Apple TV, Roku, or other devices will allow you to watch its shows on demand if you have a subscription to the streaming services Philo, or Hulu.
 The library available is not exhaustive (you cannot necessarily get old episodes of your favorites) but you will be able to see a lot of what History has been showing recently.